Ivan Vahylevych

-Ivan Vahylevych, Jan Wagilewicz, (born 2 September 1811 in Yasen, today in Kingdom of Galicia and Lodomeria, Austrian Empire - died 10 May 1866 in Lviv, Kingdom of Galicia and Lodomeria) was Ukrainian Romantic poet, philologist, and ethnographer of the Galician revival in Western Ukraine.
+Ivan Mykolaiovych Vahylevych (Іван Миколайович Вагилевич) or Jan Wagilewicz (2 September 1811 in Yasen – 10 May 1866) was a Ukrainian Romantic poet, philologist, and ethnographer of the Galician revival in Western Ukraine.

 Biography

+Ivan Vahylevych was born in 1811 in Yasen, near Stanislaviv, into the family of a Greek Catholic priest.

 While studying at University of Lviv and at the Greek Catholic Theological Seminary in Lviv, he associated with Markiyan Shashkevych and Yakiv Holovatsky, and the three of them formed the Ruthenian Triad.
+Together with them, he co-created the almanac Русалка днєстровая / Ruthenische Volks-Lieder, published in 1837.
 Vahylevych neglected his studies at the university frequently in order to make field trips to villages in western Ukraine, where he conducted archeological and ethnographic fieldwork.
+He completed the seminary in 1839, but was not ordained until 1846.

-Because of his populist activities, cultural nationalist views, and correspondence with scholars in the Russian Empire, namely Mikhail Pogodin, Izmail Sreznevsky, and the Ukrainians Mykhailo Maksymovych and Osyp Bodiansky, he suffered harassment by the church and Austrian civil authorities.
-In 1846, he was ordained.
+Because of his populist activities, cultural nationalist views, and correspondence with scholars in the Russian Empire, namely Mikhail Pogodin, Izmail Sreznevsky, and the Ukrainians Mykhailo Maksymovych and Osyp Bodiansky, he suffered harassment by the church and Austrian civil authorities.Vahylevych considered himself Ukrainian and devoted most of his life to researching and collecting Ukrainian folklore, language, and history.
+He viewed Ukrainian identity within the broader context of Slavic culture and is often described as a Slavophile.

 He served as a pastor in Nestanychi for a while.
 During the Revolution of 1848–1849 in the Habsburg monarchy he supported a democratic Polish-Ukrainian political federation.
-Being a democratic Polish-Ukrainian political federation sympathizer, he took up the editorship of Dnewnyk Ruskij, the weekly run by the Ruthenian Congress.
+Being a democratic Polish-Ukrainian political federation sympathizer, he took up the editorship of Dnewnyk Ruskij, the weekly run by the Ruthenian sobor, written in the Ruthenian language using Latin letters.

 Later that year he left the Ukrainian Greek Catholic Church in protest against the church hierarchy's sanctions against him and converted to Lutheranism.
-Ostracized by Catholic Ukrainians and by the Hierarchy of the Church, he was unable to find steady work until 1862, when he was appointed to the city archives in Lviv.
+In 1851, he worked as curator of the Ossoliński Library in Lviv, then from 1862 to 1864 as scientific director of the Lviv City Archives.
+He died in poverty in 1866.
+In his final years, he lived in a small house on a side street off Zielona Street, which was named after him after his death.
+The location of his grave is uncertain.
+The monument standing in the Lychakiv Cemetery, erected only in 1987, is symbolic in nature.